nih-cfde/use-case-library-build/library/t-0002-use-link-within-the-CFDE-interface-to-access-original-data-source.md

 ---
-title: use link within the CFDE interface to access original data source
+title: Use link within the CFDE interface to access original data source
 requirements:
 - r-00013
 - r-00032